pablo-meier/Pablog/posts/2018-03-21-python-classes-tuples.md

 These days, I tend to use a [namedtuples][8] for compound data, and [enums][9] for sum types.
 I don't love that everything is effectively typed Optional, but Python 3 has type annotations, and projects like [mypy][10] help as well.
 If _absolutely_ necessary, I'll write with objects.
+If you're using 3.7 or above, [dataclasses][16] fit this need very well 😄

 ### Grinds my gears